x-actly/Eve-Online-Mining-Bot/README.md

 ## Requirements

-To run the Mining Bot Alpha Owl-Edition, you must install the necessary Python modules.
+To run the Eve Online Mining Bot, you must install the necessary Python modules.
 Use the following command:

 ```bash
 pip install -r requirements.txt